tsykoduk/greg.nokes.name/_posts/2012-09-05-viking-coding.md

   - Hammers
   - Vikings
 ---
-<p>I have been using the term "Viking Coder" for a several years now.
+I have been using the term "Viking Coder" for a several years now.
 Honestly, it was a "equal and opposite" reaction to the rise of the Rockstar Ninja Samurai whatevers in job descriptions.
 I don't play a guitar or dress in black PJ's.
 I am a big dude, and I like big, simple solutions to problems.
-And I have a least a little bit of Scandinavian in me.</p>
+And I have a least a little bit of Scandinavian in me.

-<p>Some folks asked me what I meant by viking coders.
-So, with out further gnashing of teeth, here you go.</p>
+Some folks asked me what I meant by viking coders.
+So, with out further gnashing of teeth, here you go.

 <!--more-->
 <script src="https://gist.github.com/3643237.js?file=VikingCoders.md"></script>